-(a) to pay the fine before a set date which is later than 28 days after the day on which the fine was imposed; or
+(a) to pay the amount owed in respect of the fine before a set date that is later than 28 days after the day on which the time to pay order is made; or

-(b) to pay the fine by instalments on or before set dates.
+(b) to pay the amount owed in respect of the fine by instalments on or before set dates.

-(7) A time to pay order must be served on the offender.
+(5) A time to pay order must be served on the offender.

-(8) If the Registrar refuses to make a time to pay order, notice of the refusal must be served on the offender.
+(6) If the Registrar refuses to make a time to pay order on an application under section 32C, notice of the refusal must be served on the offender.

-[Section 33 amended: No. 8 of 1996 s.
-4; No. 20 of 2013 s.
-82.]
+[Section 33 inserted: No. 25 of 2020 s.
+32.]

 34. Offender may apply to have time to pay order amended

-(1) An offender who has obtained a time to pay order in respect of a fine may apply to the Registrar to have the time to pay order amended.
+(1) An offender who has obtained a time to pay order in respect of a fine may apply to the Registrar, in accordance with the regulations, to have the time to pay order amended.

 [(2) deleted]